mac-cain13/R.swift/README.md

 # R.swift
-_Tool to help you use strong typed images in Swift_
+_Tool to get strong typed, autocompleted images in Swift_

 ## Why use this?